FairwindsOps/insights-docs/docs/technical-details/reports/resource-metrics.md

 4. Grant roles: "Monitoring Viewer" and "Service Account Token Creator" and click Done
 5. Use the service account when configuring prometheus-metrics with the service account created

-Example of snipet configuration for prometheus-metrics that needs to be provided in file values.yaml in step 5:
+Example of snipet configuration for prometheus-metrics that needs to be provided in file values.yaml in step 5 (Install insights-agent):
 ```yaml
 prometheus-metrics:
   enabled: true